superfly/docs/flyctl/cmd/flyctl_machine_run.md

-      --autostart                   Automatically start a stopped machine when a network request is received (default true) --autostop                    Automatically stop a machine when there aren't network requests for it (default true) --build-nixpacks              Build your image with nixpacks -c, --config string               Path to application configuration file --detach                      Return immediately instead of monitoring deployment progress --dockerfile string           Path to a Dockerfile.
+      --autostart                   Automatically start a stopped machine when a network request is received (default true) --autostop                    Automatically stop a machine when there aren't network requests for it (default true) --build-nixpacks              Build your image with nixpacks
+      --command string              Command to run, if we're shelling into the machine now (in case you don't have bash). (default "/bin/bash")
+  -c, --config string               Path to application configuration file
+      --detach                      Return immediately instead of monitoring deployment progress --dockerfile string           Path to a Dockerfile.
 Defaults to the Dockerfile in the working directory.